'We Don't Feel Forgotten At All': Alaska Fires Up COVID-19 Vaccine Rollout

 Those problems, however, have not thwarted the vaccine's delivery.
 Instead, bolstered by special shipments for Alaska Native tribes, providers have mobilized a massive effort that's delivering thousands of doses to remote parts of the state.

-A fleet of chartered plans have airlifted vials to villages.
+A fleet of chartered plans has airlifted vials to villages.
 A water taxi drove doses through choppy seas.
-And in a nod to the Serum Run that delivered lifesaving diphtheria treatment to Nome a century ago, some of the clinicians giving shots in rural Alaska were even shuttled around villages on sleds, pulled behind snow machines.
+And in a nod to the Serum Run that delivered lifesaving diphtheria treatment to Nome a century ago, some of the clinicians giving shots in rural Alaska were even shuttled around villages on sleds pulled behind snow machines.

 "One thing that a lot of us feel when we live and work out here is that we're a little bit forgotten," said Dr. Katrine Bengaard, one of the sled-borne rural Alaska vaccinators.
 "But with the way that this COVID vaccine has been distributed, we don't feel forgotten at all."